travis-ci/dpl/README.md

 * **user**: PyPI Username.
 * **password**: PyPI Password.
 * **server**: Optional.
 Only required if you want to release to a different index.
 Follows the form of "https://mypackageindex.com/index".
-* **distributions**: An space-separated list of distributions to be uploaded to PyPI.
+* **distributions**: A space-separated list of distributions to be uploaded to PyPI.
 Defaults to 'sdist'.

 #### Examples: